S4mC/Files/Blog-Code/posts/Web App.md

         export default html;
         export { html, $, useState, useEffect, useRef, render };
     ```
-3. Create or edit green`style.css` for a global style and themes:
+5. Create or edit green`style.css` in the purple`styles` folder for a global style and themes:
     ```javascript
         :root {
             /* Common variables for all themes */